 It’s no secret that kids begin learning at a very young age.
-From the moment they are born, babies begin to process information, learning from their parents by hearing them speak and watching their actions.
 Through much of early childhood, toddlers in particular become explorers and adventurers.
-But once they are school-age, they often spend most of their days sitting behind a desk, which begs the question: Which form of education is best suited to teach children?
+But once they are school-age, they often spend their days sitting behind a desk, which begs the question; which form of education is best suites young learners?

 As part of Caucus: New Jersey with Steve Adubato’s “Grow Up Great” series, Steve Adubato, PhD., spoke with early childhood expert and author of Teach the Whole Preschooler: Strategies for Nurturing Developing Minds, Cindy Terebush, about the profound impact parents can have on their young children.
 This includes creating an environment that allows children to learn through action, exploration and experimentation.

 The early childhood age-range is defined as birth to eight-years-old.
-Before age nine, as Terebush explains, children absorb knowledge the same way; meaning their education should be based more on exploration and active engagement and less on sitting at a desk for an extended period of time.
+Before age nine, as Terebush explains, children absorb knowledge the same way; meaning their education should be based more on exploration and active engagement then sitting at a desk hours.

 “When you sit [young children] down in front of a piece of paper,” said Terebush, “you do not get the same depth of learning that you do when they’re exploring and experimenting.”

 Young students who are “explorers and discoverers” develop critical thinking and other beneficial skills when they’re actively engaged with their environment.